ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

-# JudgeIt - Automatic Eval Framework for Gen AI Pipelines
+# JudgeIt (From SuperKnowa)- Automatic Eval Framework for Gen AI Pipelines

 The single biggest challenge in scaling any GenAI solution (such as RAG, multi-turn conversations, or query rewriting) from PoC to production is the last-mile problem of evaluation.
 Statistical metrics (like BLEU, ROUGE, or METEOR) have proven ineffective at accurately judging the quality of GenAI solutions, leaving human evaluation as the final step.
 However, human evaluation is slow and expensive, making it difficult to scale quickly.
 This is where 'JudgeIt' comes in—a framework designed to mimic human judgment with equally high precision and recall.